Ozzie Albies Player Props: Braves vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Twins pitching staff ranks third in the league.
+- The pitching staff for the Twins has a collective 9.6 K/9, the third-best in the league.

-- The Twins have a 3.64 team ERA that ranks third across all MLB pitching staffs.
+- The Twins' 3.65 team ERA ranks third among all league pitching staffs.

-- Twins pitchers combine to allow the fifth-fewest home runs in baseball (77 total, one per game).
+- Twins pitchers combine to allow 79 home runs (one per game), the sixth-fewest in baseball.

-- The right-hander last pitched on Wednesday against the Boston Red Sox, when he tossed five innings, allowing three earned runs while giving up six hits.
+- The right-hander's last appearance came on Thursday against the Boston Red Sox, when he threw nine scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.